ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rocket-250-pounds-accessories-music-collection.markdown

   \ Iphonista… from the next Jamie Oliver to the next dinner party!</p>\r\n<p>Dive\
   \ right into the rabbit hole, but don’t be surprised if you end up filling your\
   \ basket.
 After all, with nearly 1M products sold, it must be a mad world out there.</p>"
-section3-content: "<p>Get ready to rumble because the party starts right here: they're\
+section3-content: "<p>Get ready to rumble because the party starts right here: NME\
-  \ giving 3 lucky winners £250 each to indulge in a shopping spree bonanza worthy\
+  \ AAA is partnering with them to give 3 lucky winners £250 each to indulge in a\
-  \ of a rockstar, only without the credit card hangover!</p>\r\n<p>So what are you\
+  \ shopping spree bonanza worthy of a Rockstar, only without the credit card hangover!</p>\r\
-  \ waiting for!
-Click on the link for a chance to win!
-They don’t call them The Good\
-  \ Vibes Co. for nothing!</p>"
+  \n<p>They don’t call them The Good Vibes Co. for nothing!
+Enter below for a chance\
+  \ to win!</p>"
 entry-title: "Win £250 for shopping spree at Rocket and get the party started!"
 entry-content: "<p>Enter the draw to win £250 for shopping spree at Rocket by completing\
   \ the form below before 23:59 on 21/03/2018.\r\n</p>"
 has-winner: false
 prize-description: "3 lucky winners win £250 each for shopping at Rocket"
+special-conditions: "RocketDesign.it items are priced in Euros.
+Winners will receive\
+  \ a coupon for a £250 equivalent in euros as per the end day of the competition\
+  \ spot exchange rate as posted by the Bank of England at http://www.bankofengland.co.uk/boeapps/iadb/Rates.asp"
 ---